xi/flekky/README.md

 Variables
 =========

-Flaky makes a variety of data available to the templating system.
+Flekky makes a variety of data available to the templating system.
 The following is a reference of the available data.

 page
 ----